 Say what?
 A ground beef chili with hominy?
-Yep, we believe this is the best chili in the land and it’s a definite crowd-pleaser.
+Yep, we believe this is the best one-pot chili in the land and it’s a definite crowd-pleaser.
 As if you can’t tell, we are huge fans of Rio Grand Ranch-Style Chili!
 Serve it up with your favorite toppings and a side of corn bread.

 Rio Grande Ranch-Style Chili Recipe